Tamas-Gavlider/MyVault/README.md

 #### Lighthouse

-I have used Googles Lighthouse testing to test the performance, accessibility, best practices and SEO of the site.
+I have used Lighthouse to test the performance, accessibility, best practices and SEO of the site.

 | Page      |   Mobile/Desktop     |              Score     |
 |-----------|:----------------------:|:------------------------:|